saintedlama/passport-local-mongoose/README.md

     }
     ```
     Default: validates non-empty passwords.
-* passwordValidatorAsync: specifies your custom validation function for the password with promises in the form:
+* `passwordValidatorAsync`: specifies your custom validation function for the password with promises in the form:
-    ```
+    ```js
     passwordValidatorAsync = function(password) {
       return someAsyncValidation(password)
         .catch(function(err){